Active-CSS/active-css/README.md

 The Active CSS installation instructions are [on the website](https://activecss.org/manual/installation.html).

 If you are looking for the core script to download, check out the [dist](https://github.com/Active-CSS/active-css/tree/master/dist) folder and then find the version(s) you need.
-You can also
+There are also npm versions - links on the website.

 The production (live) version will look like this:<br>
 activecss-2-2-4.min.js